courtiol/judsound/README.md

 - I never did Python programming myself before, nor electronics, nor true wood working (but I have some experience in programming and DIY outside those areas)

 Mind however that I do not mind spending some money to buy good tools or nice pieces.

-I will document the cost, but this projects, especially since I did not have much equipment, makes no economic sense.
+I will document the cost, but this project, especially since I did not have much equipment to begin with, makes no economic sense.
 That is not the point.

+The point is to build a complete, functional, device meeting the wishes of my wife, by drawing on general knowledge I developed for completely different purposes (i.e., scientific research and data analysis).

 ## Repository